Make JAFSCD the World's First Community Supported Journal!

-If resources are limited in a state or province, two or three entities can consider teaming up on a group share.
+If resources are limited in a state or province, several entities can consider teaming up on a group share.
 They would then also team up to represent their state or province's good food and farming work.
 Read details on group pledges and shares below.

-We encourage two or three entities per state to collaborate on a pledge.
+We encourage multiple entities per state to collaborate on a "Group State Pledge."

-- Up to three entities may make up a group share.
+- Any number of entities may make up a group share.

-- A group share may have only one representative to the Shareholder Consortium.
+- However, a Group Tate share may have only one representative to the Shareholder Consortium.
 The representative will be listed in the masthead of the journal as “representing Entity 1, Entity 2, and Entity 3.”

 - Group shareholders are eligible to submit one commentary per year.
 They must be submitted by the representative to the Shareholder Consortium.

-Groups will pay the share fee of the highest pledge category represented in the group, plus $250 for each additional member.
-All members then receive a premium listing in the Sustainable Food Systems Sourcebook.
-See the FAQs for details and examples.
+Groups pay the share fee of the highest pledge category represented in the group, plus $250 for each additional member.

 Have any questions?
 See our FAQs.